oledysken/oledysken.github.io/content/event/25_04_23_BECCLE_lunch/index.md

 ---
-title: 'BECCLE Lunch Seminar: Title TBA'
+title: 'BECCLE Lunch Seminar: The Effect on Newspaper Competition and Investigative Journalism of Taxation'

 event: Lunch seminar at Bergen Center for Competition Law and Economics (BECCLE)